caitlinmallen/caitlinmallen.com/_posts/2025-08-03-lets-ride-emulation.markdown

 ![Summary of the configs on my end]( /assets/img/LetsRide_SetUp1.png){: .center-image }

-Revisit that top menu bar and choose the ‘Start’ green arrow.
+Revisit that top menu bar and choose the **Start** green arrow.
 Your VM will power up and pop open a new window.
 You’ll see this blue screen while it starts to boot up the new operating system.

 ![]( /assets/img/LetsRide_SetUp7.png){: .center-image }